Guide to Installing Block Wall in Homes

 Ready to Build Stronger Walls—and Profits?

-A recent homeowner in Oak Ridge wanted a multi-level patio bordered by a 6-ft structural retaining wall.
-Traditional bids varied by 18 %—too wide for comfort.
-Using CountBricks takeoff tools, the contractor captured exact elevations from the landscape designer’s PDF and generated a materials list in under ten minutes.
+A recent project in Oak Ridge involved a multi-level patio with a 6-ft structural retaining wall.
+Traditional bids varied significantly, but using advanced takeoff tools, the contractor captured exact elevations and generated a materials list quickly.

 Project Metrics